tokkonopapa/WordPress-IP-Geo-Block/README.md

       try to login only 5 times. `Clear statistics` can reset this retry counter to zero.
 - 1.4.0
-    - **New feature:** Added a new class for recording the validation logs to analyze posting pattern.
+    - **New features:** 1.
+Added validation of trackback.
+2. Added a new class for recording the validation logs to analyze posting pattern.
     - Added `$_SERVER keys for extra IPs` into options to validate additional IP addresses.
     - Updated FooTable to 2.0.3.